 The CFCD exam is currently offered in English.

-For Linux Foundation Certification Exams purchased directly from the Cloud Foundry Foundation, one (1) free retake per Exam purchase will be granted in the event that a passing score is not achieved and Candidate has not otherwise been deemed ineligible for Certification or retake.
+One (1) free retake per Exam purchase will be granted in the event that a passing score is not achieved and Candidate has not otherwise been deemed ineligible for Certification or retake.
 The free retake must be completed within 12 months of the date of the original Exam purchase.
 After the free retake, Candidates may register and pay to take the Exam again, with no discount given for such additional retakes.

 Certification is valid for 24 months from the date that the Program Certification requirements are met by a Candidate.
 Certificants must meet renewal requirements prior to the expiration date of their current Certification in order to maintain active Certification.
 If Certification renewal requirements are not completed before the expiration date, Certification will be revoked.